ScanuNicco/TransperentFox/README.md

 # TransperentFox
 A transparent firefox skin.
 This skin has only been tested on Windows, but it may also work on Linux and Mac OS.
 I hope to test this on Linux in the future.

+**Update:** I have now tested this on Linux, specifically on Ubuntu with i3-radius and picom for blur, and it looks *amazing*.
+I might release a version that is more optomized for blur in the future, once I have a few visual bugs fixed.

 # Screenshots
 ![Transparent Tab Bar](https://media.discordapp.net/attachments/768603942199230545/775884307494600734/unknown.png?width=1056&height=657)
 ![Transparent Protections Menu](https://media.discordapp.net/attachments/768603942199230545/775884378500890714/unknown.png)